FitnessKit/AntMessageProtocol/README.md

 ## License

-FitDataProtocol is available under the MIT license.
+AntMessageProtocol is available under the MIT license.
 See the LICENSE file for more info.